A DWP Compliance Officer home visit is an interview carried out to check all benefit payments are correct!

 A home visit from DWP compliance officer means you get interviewed inside your own home.
-Even so, DWP home visits can get rescheduled if it becomes necessary.
+Even so, DWP home visits can be rescheduled in cases where it becomes necessary to do so.

 The interviewer will ask you to provide them with two (2) methods of identification (e.g. a passport or a driver's licence).
 The main reason why a customer compliance officer will do a home visit will be to inspect some specific documents.

-Prepare to show them documentation on your finances, savings, and rent (where applicable).
-In most cases this will include:
+You should prepare to show the benefit investigators documentation of your finances, savings, and rent (where applicable).
+In most cases, it will include:

 Note: As a general rule, the customer compliance meeting DWP will last for about one hour.
 But, it may take longer in some cases.